 to explore the elements that may impede the Iraqi green hydrogen strategy implementation.

-The absence of contemporary research in Iraq and the Middle East restricts the scope for a political discussion on the technical solutions available for the production of sustainable energy, despite the growing number of studies examining the role of green energy conversion in the future.
+The absence of contemporary research in the country restricts the scope for a political discussion on the technical solutions available for the production of sustainable energy, despite the growing number of studies examining the role of green energy conversion in the future.
 As a consequence, the current research aims to fill this void and add to the body of knowledge on all fronts.

 Novelty

 The paper provides a novel approach to the issue of green hydrogen production in Iraq by presenting an in-depth analysis of the current challenges and a comprehensive roadmap to achieve a successful green hydrogen production industry in the country.
-It also discusses the potential of green hydrogen production in Iraq, particularly in terms of its potential applications and benefits.
+It also discusses the potential of green hydrogen production in the country, particularly in terms of its potential applications and benefits.
 Furthermore, the paper presents a detailed overview of the current technological advancements and the potential for green hydrogen production in the region.
-The paper outlines the necessary steps to be taken in order to develop a successful green hydrogen production industry in Iraq, including the need for increased investment in relevant technologies, the development of suitable policies and regulations, and the need for better coordination among stakeholders.
+The paper outlines the necessary steps to be taken in order to develop a successful green hydrogen production industry in the country, including the need for increased investment in relevant technologies, the development of suitable policies and regulations, and the need for better coordination among stakeholders.

-Methods for producing hydrogen
+Overview of hydrogen production techniques

-Approximately 87 million tonnes of non-renewable and renewable sources are used to manufacture hydrogen annually [10,11].
+Approximately 87 million tonnes of non-renewable and renewable sources are used to manufacture hydrogen annually [13,14].
 As of 2020, however, around 94% of hydrogen was generated from non-renewable sources, mostly steam reforming of oil and gas, which released approximately 855 million tonnes of carbon dioxide annually.
-The remaining 6% of hydrogen was created using renewable energy sources such as hydrogen production [12].
+The remaining 6% of hydrogen was created using renewable energy sources such as hydrogen production [15].
 The usage of hydrogen production technology is shown in figure 1.